Lapel ordinance to restrict use of fireworks

 LAPEL — The Town of Lapel has adopted an ordinance to regulate the use of fireworks.

-The Lapel Town Council on Thursday passed through two readings the ordinance, which sets days and hours for the use of fireworks, by identical 3-2 votes.
+The Lapel Town Council on Thursday passed the ordinance through two readings.
+It sets days and hours for the use of fireworks and passed by identical 3-2 votes.

 Council members Tom Marvel and Lindsay Washmuth voted against passage of ordinance.